lex23unwinn/indie_spotify/README.md

 ## First, make sure to install the following dependencies:

-import os (built in)
+import os
 import pandas as pd
 import numpy as np
 import kaggle
+import spotipy
-from collections import defaultdict (built in)
+from spotipy.oauth2 import SpotifyClientCredentials from collections import defaultdict

 ## Next, go to the kaggle website, log in/create a kaggle account, click on your profile picture in the top-right corner and go to Account, scroll down to the API section and click on "Create New API Token".
 This will download a kaggle.json file to your computer.
 Then, run the following commands: